 On the other hand, allowing sensitive data to live alongside personal files and apps is a significant risk.
 Employees and board members will have to use their devices in a certain way, such as always using a six-digit passcode to unlock their phones.

-Don’t get caught up in the common misconception that your inbox doesn’t contain anything sensitive.
-As we discussed in last week’s Cybersecurity 101 post, personally identifiable information (PII) like email addresses, full names, and billing addresses are extremely attractive to hackers!
+Don't get caught up in the common misconception that your inbox doesn't contain anything sensitive.
+As we discussed in Cybersecurity For HOAs 101: What Your Association Needs To Know - Part 1, personally identifiable information (PII) like email addresses, full names, and billing addresses are extremely attractive to hackers.
 Here are the steps that you need to take to protect your messages from cybercriminals:

-1. Require extra-strong email passwords among your employees and board members.
-According to our security expert, your email tends to be the center of all of your accounts–if it’s breached, the rest of your accounts are at risk.
+According to our security expert, your email tends to be the center of all of your accounts.
+If it's breached, the rest of your accounts are at risk.
 Use the password tips that we recommended in the previous section to the max.

-3. Educate your employees & board members.
-A number of companies (including Duo & Wombat) now enable you to send simulated phishing emails to groups of employees to see how they respond, then train them accordingly.
-It’s particularly critical to train anyone involved in your finances–they’ll be the most common targets of these attacks, as cybercriminals aim to hijack your financial information and gain access to your funds.
+A number of companies (including Duo and Proofpoint Security Awareness Training) now enable you to send simulated phishing emails to groups of employees to see how they respond, then train them accordingly.
+It's particularly critical to train anyone involved in your finances: They'll be the most common targets of these attacks, as cybercriminals aim to hijack your financial information and gain access to your funds.

 Hire IT & security staff, whether full-time or as contractors.
 They'll review any existing HOA cybersecurity measures that you have in place, make recommendations for how to improve your standing, and make any necessary upgrades that you can't take care of yourself.
 It's important to admit where your expertise may fall short when it comes to HOA cybersecurity.
 Investing in cybersecurity efforts costs far less in the long-term than crossing your fingers and hoping for the best.